-Help a billion children, and students and adults, learn to read English better, with our Thor interactive mobile app.
+We aim to help a billion children, students and adults, learn to read English, using our Thor interactive mobile app.

 We believe that engagement is strongest when learning is interactive.
 When students are engaged, they progress rapidly.
 And nothing inspires engagement more than rapid success.

 The students in the following picture are so focused on studying and learning that it looks like they're playing a video game.

 Repetition, self-pacing, and mastery learning all work to make the Thor system successful.
 Each keystroke must be made correctly.
 Also, students must complete each lesson correctly, before they move onto the next one.
 After a small group of lessons is completed, the student's progress is further tested for mastery of that section.